ritesh-debnath-12/LuxtechVehicleConfigurationSystem/README.md

 ## Conclusion
 I have no idea what I'm doing, but I'm excited to find out.
 I really really hope I can continue this journey and see where it takes me.

+PS: If you are wondering why the iml file is called `Master_`, its because this assignment was considered as a master assignment.
+    and back then, I never really thought I would work on it as a project...it is what it is, ig?

 ---